+The development in the field of nanometer technology leads to minimize the power consumption of logic circuits.
+Reversible logic design has been one of the promising technologies gaining greater interest due to less dissipation of heat and low power consumption.
 ALU is a fundamental building block of a central processing unit (CPU) in any computing system; reversible arithmetic unit has a high power optimization on the offer.
 By using suitable control logic to one of the input variables of parallel adder, various arithmetic operations can be realized.
 In this paper, ALU based on a Reversible low power control unit for arithmetic & logic operations is proposed.
-In our design, the full Adders are realized using synthesizable, low quantum cost, low garbage output DPeres gates.
+In our design, the full Adders are realized using synthesizable, low quantum cost, low garbage output Double Peres (Dperes or DPG)Gates.
 This paper presents a novel design of Arithmetic & Logical Unit using Reversible control unit.
-These Reversible ALU has been modeled and verified using Verilog and Quartus II 5.0 simulator.
+These Reversible ALU has been modeled and verified using Verilog and Xilinx ISE simulator.
 Comparative results are presented in terms of number of gates, number of garbage outputs, number of constant inputs and Quantum cost.